nyantropy/Gravitas/ENGINE_UI_RUNTIME_ARCHITECTURE.md

 engine and game code.
 It also records the recommended long-term architecture and the staged migration plan.

+Sections 1-28 preserve the chronological investigation and implementation history.
+Any "current" or "still" statements inside those phase records describe the codebase at the time of that phase unless superseded later.
+The authoritative game-side UI migration status is recorded in **29.
+Game UI Migration Validation**.

 The investigation found that the current UI runtime is useful as a retained primitive renderer, but it is not a complete UI runtime architecture for a general-purpose engine.
 The engine needs first-class concepts for surfaces,